History of Silesia: Polish area

 The formerly German area was substantially repopulated by Poles, many of whom had been expelled from eastern Polish areas annexed by the Soviet Union (see Polish population transfers (1944–1946)) and transferred from Ukraine, Lithuania and Belarus.
-However those who declared themselves Poles today form a small German-speaking population in the region around Opole (Oppeln), as well as some Slavic speaking and bilingual population of Upper Silesia who either consider themselves Poles or Silesian.
-In the official Polish census, 153,000 people declared German nationality, though up to 500,000 or more may be of German ancestry.
+However, those who declared themselves Poles today form a small German-speaking population in the region around Opole (Oppeln), as well as some Slavic speaking and bilingual population of Upper Silesia who either consider themselves Poles or Silesian.
 The German-Polish Silesian minority is active in politics and has pressed for the right to again freely use the German language in public which has been largely successful.

 In 1975 a new administrative division of Poland was introduced.
 The 17 former Voivodeships were divided into 49.
 In the south of the country 9 Voivodeships completely or partly lay within the historical borders of the Silesia region: Zielona Góra, Jelenia Góra, Legnica, Wałbrzych, Wrocław, Opole, Katowice, Bielsko-Biała and Częstochowa.

 The autonomy of the former Silesian Voivodeship was not reestablished.
 The region was treated equally with other Polish regions, which was criticized by some inhabitants.
 After liberation, the Polish parliament did not offer autonomy to Polish Silesia.
 Since 1991, the Silesian Autonomy Movement has unsuccessfully lobbied the parliament for autonomy.
 The group reached 10.4% of votes in the Bieruń–Lędziny county in the 2006 local elections.

 Since 1998 the Polish area has been divided between the Lubusz, Lower Silesian, Opole and Silesian Voivodeships.